WencesJ/conference-backend/README.md

 # Figo-Payment Project

-Figo-Payment - A minimal twitter application
+Figo-Payment - A minimal wallet application

 The simple **Figo-Payment Api** demonstrates a minimal twitter application that allows users to:

 **Registration and Authentication - User Feature**
-    - Register
+    - Register(creates a wallet)
     - Login

-**Tweet on the platform - Tweet Feature**
-    - Create a Tweet
-    - Read all Tweets
-    - Read a Tweet
+    - Get a Wallet
-    - Update a Tweet
+    - Update a Wallet
-    - Delete a Tweet
-    - Like and Unlike a Tweet
-    - Retweet and undo a Retweet

-**Chat with other users - (Chat & Message(Msg) Feature)**
-    - Initiate a chat with a recipient
-    - Read all chat messages with a recipient
-    - Delete a chat
-    - Delete a message

 ### Prerequisites

 To run this project locally, the follow tools need to be installed: